WEBSITE TERMS AND CONDITIONS

 11. Data protection

-11.1 Enthuse and the Charity acknowledge that:
+11.1 Enthuse and the Customer acknowledge that for Donation and

 - Enthuse is the data controller for all other Personal Data collected from users during initial registration and for the purposes of processing donations, processing registrations, creating fundraising pages and providing services to users.